-- Servant Leadership (“employees first”)
+- Servant leadership (“employees first”)

-- Relationship-driven approach
+- A relationship-driven approach

 - Collaboration and communication

 - Inclusion and diversity